zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

    you want to open a pull request with.

 #.
 Review the pull request changes, and verify that you are opening a
-   pull request for the appropriate branch.
+   pull request for the appropriate branch (if unsure, use `main`).
 The title and message from your commit message should appear as well.

-#.
-If you're working on a subsystem branch that's not ``main``,
-   you may need to change the intended branch for the pull request here, for example, by changing the base branch from ``main`` to ``net``.

 #.
 GitHub will assign one or more suggested reviewers (based on the
    CODEOWNERS file in the repo).
 If you are a project member, you can